Islam in India: Early history of Islam in India

 Trade relations have existed between Arabia and the Indian subcontinent since ancient times.
 Even in the pre-Islamic era, Arab traders used to visit the Konkan-Gujarat coast and Malabar Coast, which linked them with the ports of Southeast Asia.
 Newly Islamised Arabs were Islam's first contact with India.
 Historians Elliot and Dowson say in their book The History of India, as Told by Its Own Historians, that the first ship bearing Muslim travellers was seen on the Indian coast as early as 630 CE.
-H.G.
-Rawlinson in his book Ancient and Medieval History of India claims that the first Arab Muslims settled on the Indian coast in the last part of the 7th century CE.
-(Zainuddin Makhdoom II "Tuhafat Ul Mujahideen" is also a reliable work.)
+H. G. Rawlinson in his book Ancient and Medieval History of India claims that the first Arab Muslims settled on the Indian coast in the last part of the 7th century CE.
 This fact is corroborated by J. Sturrock in his Madras District Manuals and by Haridas Bhattacharya in Cultural Heritage of India Vol. IV.
-It was with the advent of Islam that the Arabs became a prominent cultural force in the world.
-Arab merchants and traders became the carriers of the new religion and they propagated it wherever they went.
+With the rise of Islam, Arabs emerged as a significant cultural force on the global stage.
+Through their extensive trade and commerce networks, Arab merchants and traders became key ambassadors of the faith, shared its teachings wherever they traveled.